8 Crowdfunding Sites to Help Fund Your Business

 What Are the Different Types of Crowdfunding?

-Donation-Based Crowdfunding: People give money to a person, company, or campaign without receiving anything in return.
-For example, if someone needs an expensive piece of equipment for their new startup, they might ask for donations to help them make that purchase.
-Peer-to-Peer Lending or Debt-Based Crowdfunding: Backers pledge money as a loan to help a company or campaign get off the ground.
+Donation-based crowdfunding With donation crowdfunding, people give money to a person, company, or campaign without receiving anything in return.
+For example, if someone needs an expensive piece of equipment for a mission-based startup, they might ask for donations to help them make that purchase.
+Peer-to-peer lending With crowdfunding model, also known as loan or debt-based crowdfunding, backers pledge money as a loan to help a company or campaign get off the ground.
 The loan accrues interest and has to be repaid within a set period of time.
-Reward-Based Crowdfunding: Donors receive something in return for their donations.
-That can range from a discounted product or service to a branded perk like a t-shirt, coffee mug, etc. Equity-Based Crowdfunding: Startups or small businesses give away equity or shares of their company in exchange for investment funding from backers.
+Reward-based crowdfunding With rewards crowdfunding, donors receive something in return for their donations.
+That can range from a discounted product or service to a branded perk like a t-shirt or coffee mug.
+Equity-based crowdfunding With equity crowdfunding, startups or small businesses give away equity or shares of their company in exchange for investment funding from backers.
 Usually, the more the backers give, the more shares they receive.

 What Are the Benefits to Using Crowdfunding?

-Access to non-traditional funding.
-Entrepreneurs and small business owners can qualify for funds outside the standard sources and avoid the rigid requirements that accompany them.
-A more efficient way to raise funds.
-Especially with some of the more popular crowdfunding platforms, it can be easy to tell your startup’s story, feature compelling media and messaging, offer incentives and rewards and have a one-stop-shop for potential backers to find you.
-A built-in brain trust.
-Customers (and backers) are only ever a click or two away.
+Access to nontraditional funding Entrepreneurs and small business owners may be able to get funds outside the standard sources and avoid the sometimes rigid requirements that accompany them.
+Sites are often user-friendly Especially with some of the more popular crowdfunding platforms, it can be easy to tell your startup’s story, feature compelling media and messaging, offer incentives and rewards, and have a one-stop-shop for potential backers to find you.
+A built-in brain trust Customers (and backers) are only ever a click or two away.
 This gives you the chance to call on them for feedback and ideas and field their questions, concerns, and complaints.
 This continuous communication loop creates a built-in brain trust.
-Added marketing and media exposure.
-The more popular the crowdfunding platform, the more eyes on your campaign, the higher the potential for press coverage and building brand awareness.
-This can be a great way to reach backers outside your existing network.
+Added marketing and media exposure The more popular the crowdfunding platform, the more eyes on your campaign, and the higher the potential for press coverage and building brand awareness.
+This can help create buzz about your brand and build your customer base.

 What Are Sites for Crowdfunding?